Asbestos Management Assurance Process (AMAP)

-In order to be more competitive with ESFA CIF bids the diocese have adjusted our fee scale on all academy projects (from 1.5%).
+In order to be more competitive with ESFA CIF bids and other funded work the diocese have adjusted our fee scale on all academy projects (from 1.5%).
 Professional Fees payable to Leeds DBF for all schemes on diocesan school sites as part of the statutory approval process and in accordance with consultant agreements are as follows and based on net build values:

 - Up to £5,000 £200

 - £50,000 - £200,000 £700